AK-74: AKS-74U

 For the AKS-74s combined with the 7N6 or 7N10 service cartridges the 350 m battle zero setting limits the apparent "bullet rise" within approximately -5 to +42 cm relative to the line of sight.
 Soldiers are instructed to fire at any target within this range by simply placing the sights on the center of mass (the belt buckle) of the enemy target.
 Any errors in range estimation are tactically irrelevant, as a well-aimed shot will hit the torso of the enemy soldier.

 The AKS-74U is significantly more maneuverable in tight quarters than the AKS-74; however, the significant decline in muzzle velocity to 735 m/s resulted in a 100 m reduction in effective range to 400 m (the effective hitting distance for a "running"-type silhouette target was reduced from 625 m to 360 m).
 The AKS-74U cannot mount a bayonet or standard under-barrel grenade launcher.
 However, a suppressed 30 mm BS-1 grenade launcher was developed specifically for that platform that fires a high-explosive dual purpose (HEDP) grenade.
 The grenades for the BS-1 are launched by special blank cartridges that are inserted into the grenade launcher via a detachable magazine.
 The majority of AKS-74U carbines were manufactured at the Tula Arms Factory rather than Izhmash.
 There were some accessories produced for the AKS-74U including a plastic thigh holster and (shorter than standard) 20-round AK-74 type magazines.
 The rifle utilizes a proprietary 25 mm wide sling that differs from the standard 35 mm AK sling also in construction.
 The AKS-74U also exists in a version featuring modernized synthetic furniture made from a black, glass-filled polyamide.
 The AKS-74U was also used as the basis for several other unique weapons, including the bullpup OTs-14 Groza specialist carbine which is now in limited service in the Russian military, and the Gepard series of multi-caliber submachine guns (none of which evolved past prototype stage).

-In the United States, the AKS-74U is often called a "Krinkov".
+In the United States, the AKS-74U is sometimes called a "Krinkov".
 The origin of this term is uncertain.
 A hypothesis was circulating that the name came from the Mujahideen who supposedly had captured a high-ranking Soviet officer armed with an AKS-74U, and that they had named it after him.
 However, investigation by Patrick Sweeney could not confirm this hypothesis, for no Soviet officer with a resembling name was captured in Afghanistan.
 US journalist C. J. Chivers reported that the gun was nicknamed "the Osama" in jihadist circles, after Osama bin Laden was photographed next to an AKS-74U.
 Research by The Firearm Blog published in 2016 suggests that the name "Krinkov" is a Pashtun invention that came to the United States with accounts of the Mujahideen.